-- Physical intervention is only ever used as a last resort, when all other strategies have failed, to prevent someone hurting themselves or others or causing significant property damage. - Children with learning disabilities have a right to be treated with respect, care and dignity especially when they are behaving in ways which might be harmful to themselves or others - Any physical intervention will always be sensitive to, and show respect for, the expectations and attitudes of children's cultural background. - Planned physical interventions will only be used as part of a holistic strategy when the risks of employing an intervention are judged to be lower than the risks of not doing so.
-If a child has a behaviour support plan that includes the use of a planned physical intervention, this plan will be agreed by parents and all relevant professionals and regularly reviewed. - Physical intervention is only ever used as an act of care, never as punishment.
+- Physical intervention is only ever used as a last resort, when all other strategies have failed, to prevent someone hurting themselves or others or causing significant property damage. - Children with learning disabilities have a right to be treated with respect, care and dignity especially when they are behaving in ways which might be harmful to themselves or others strategy when the risks of employing an intervention are judged to be lower than the risks of not doing so.
+If a child has a behaviour support plan that includes the use of a planned physical intervention, this plan will be agreed by parents and all relevant professionals and regularly reviewed.